redbastie/swift/readme.md

 This will create the model, factory, nav item, and CRUD components.

+Generate CRUD for a new model with a shared trait for form fields & rules:

+    php artisan make:crudtrait ModelName

+This will create the model, factory, nav item, CRUD components and trait.

 Generate a new Swift model:

     php artisan make:swiftmodel ModelName